Ginkgo Biloba - Natural memory booster

 A positive effect of the ginkgo biloba ingredients on inflammatory diseases of the respiratory tract, such as bronchial asthma, is consistently claimed.
-However, sufficient evidence of efficacy can't be found because there aren't enough clinical studies.
+However, sufficient evidence of efficacy cannot be found because there are not enough clinical studies.

 Ginkgo biloba against erectile dysfunctions

 While potency disorders (technically speaking: erectile dysfunction) often has a psychological component in younger people and generally only exists temporarily, organic causes are more common in older people.
 In addition to smoking, risk factors include an increased blood pressure, long-standing or inadequately well-managed diabetes and increased blood lipid levels.

 The long-term consequences of these diseases are arterial or venous circulatory disorders, which in turn can cause a lack of blood supply or excessive blood drainage from the erectile tissue.
 Other possible organic causes are mostly neurological or hormonal.
 Some medications, especially psychotropic drugs, can also be used as triggers for erectile dysfunctions.